Andreja Preger

+Biography

+Early life

 Andreja Preger was born in 1912 in Pécs, Austro-Hungary, in present-day Hungary.
 He was raised in Zagreb, present-day Croatia, where he enrolled in a Jewish school.
 Preger, who was a member of Hashomer Hatzair as a teenager, studied both music and law.

+WWII

 Preger, a reservist in the Royal Yugoslav Army, was called to active duty following the invasion of Yugoslavia by Nazi Germany in April 1941.
 The Kingdom of Yugoslavia surrendered to the Germans on 18 April 1941.
 The Independent State of Croatia, a German puppet state encompassing Preger's home city of Zagreb, was established by the Germans and the fascist Ustaše, was established on 10 April 1941.
 Preger, who was both Jewish and a member of the Yugoslav army, went into hiding in Zagreb.
 He later fled to Split, which was under Italian occupation.
 Preger's father and uncle were both captured and killed in the Ustaše's Jasenovac concentration camp.

-Preger had been a member of the National Liberation Theatre in neighboring Bosnia-Herzegovia before the war.
+Preger had been a member of the National Liberation Theatre in neighboring Bosnia-Herzegovina before the war.
 In 1943, he joined the Yugoslav Partisans at their headquarters in Jajce, central Bosnia.
 He fought against the Nazis for the rest of World War II and survived the Holocaust.